Music and Lyrics by Robert Lopez and Jeff Smart; Book by Jeff Whitty

 May 11-14, 2017

-Season Tickets will be available soon!
 Patrons can see six shows for the price of five by purchasing a Season Ticket for just $110!
 Season Tickets may be purchased at the Ames Center box office or by calling 952-895-4680.
-Individual tickets will go on sale later in the year for $22 for adults; $19 for students, seniors, Fringe Button holders, and groups of 8-19; $16 for groups of 20 or more.
+Individual tickets are $22 for adults; $19 for students, seniors, Fringe Button holders, and groups of 8-19; $16 for groups of 20 or more.
 Tickets will be available at the box office and through Ticketmaster online or at 1-800-982-2787 (additional service fees may apply).

 Become a Member of The Chameleon Theatre Circle